kuzzleio/documentation-old/src/sdk-reference/memory-storage/bitpos.md

 ## Callback Response

-Returns an integer containing the first position of the searched bit in the string value
+Returns an integer containing the first position of the searched bit in the string value.